thindil/www.laeran.pl/privacy.md

 This page is mostly embedded Google Custom Search engine thus it uses [Google Privacy and Terms](https://policies.google.com/privacy) rules.
 I don't add any cookies or tracking scripts there.

+### Blog

+The blog doesn't create any cookies or store any data on your computer, it is the set of static webpages.

 ### Embedded content from other websites

 Texts on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
 These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracing your interaction with the embedded content if you have an account and are logged in to that website. (e.g. Embedding a Youtube video player ).